About Montmorency County

 - State vital records can be ordered online through VitalChek.com with expedited processing available for additional fees.

 Marriage records are maintained permanently by the County Clerk.
 Divorce decrees are court records maintained by the 26th Circuit Court, not vital records per se.
-The Michigan Department of Health and Human Services, Division for Vital Records and Health Statistics in Lansing, serves as the state repository for all vital records statewide and can provide certified copies for records from any Michigan county.
+The Michigan Department of Health and Human Services, Division for Vital Records and Health Statistics in Lansing, is the state repository for all vital records statewide and can provide certified copies for records from any Michigan county.

 Requesters must provide valid photo identification and proof of eligibility under MCL 333.2882, as vital records access is restricted to the registrant (if of age), parents, legal representatives, and those with documented legal need.